TEAM for a Livable Vancouver: Post-election activities and the 2025 Vancouver city council by-election

-TEAM continued to engage in civic issues.
-A TEAM researcher’s review of various parties’ election-campaign filings identified apparent discrepancies in ABC Vancouver’s donations, and Elections BC was notified in July 2023.

-In July 2024, Hardwick appeared before Vancouver City Council to oppose ABC’s plans to remove or change many of the view cones that protected mountain views.

-From early summer 2024 through April 2025, TEAM worked to inform residents about the planned intensification of density in the Broadway Plan area.
-This would lead to land speculation without providing affordable housing options such as co-ops and housing for seniors, TEAM’s Theodore Abbott told CBC News.

-A rally to “Pause the Plan” was held In November 2024, before Vancouver City Council approved amendments removing some earlier limits to highrise towers.
-Abbott told Kerry Gold of The Globe and Mail that the rally organizers wanted a reorientation of the Broadway Plan so that the voices of residents and community groups are listened to and used as a guide.
+TEAM continued to engage in civic issues following its defeat.
+One researcher affiliated with the party engaged in a review of various parties' election-campaign filings and identified apparent discrepancies in ABC Vancouver's donations, and Elections BC was notified in July 2023.
+In July 2024, Colleen Hardwick appeared before Vancouver City Council to oppose ABC's plans to remove or change many of the view cones that protected mountain views.
+TEAM worked to inform residents about the planned intensification of density in the Broadway Plan area throughout 2024 and 2025, and a rally to "Pause the Plan" was held In November 2024, soon before Vancouver City Council approved amendments removing some earlier limits to highrise towers.
+Party employee Theodore Abbott told The Globe and Mail that the rally organizers wanted a reorientation of the Broadway Plan so that the voices of residents and community groups are listened to and used as a guide.